Graduate research

 *International applicants

-1. To be considered for Graduate Research Scholarships we strongly recommend you submit a complete course application before 31 August.
-The majority international Graduate Research Scholarships will be awarded in August
+1. To be considered for the Melbourne Graduate Research Scholarships we strongly recommend you submit a complete course application before 31 August.
+The majority international Graduate Research Scholarships are awarded in September;

 How to apply